The Teng Chun

-The Teng Chun (鄭丁春 (Zhèng Dīngchūn, Tēⁿ Teng-chhun); 18 June 1902 – 25 February 1977), also known by his Indonesian name Tahjar Ederis, was an Indonesian film producer.
-Born to a rich businessman, The became interested in film while still a youth.
+The Teng Chun (鄭丁春 (Zhèng Dīngchūn, Tēⁿ Teng-chhun); 18 June 1902 – 25 February 1977), also known by his Indonesian name Tahjar Ederis, was a film producer in the Dutch East Indies.
+Born to a wealthy businessman, The became interested in film while still a youth.
 After a period as an exporter, in 1930 he established Cino Motion Picture to produce films in the Dutch East Indies.
 In a little over a decade he and his company had released at least 31 films, including some of the country's first talkies.
-Although he experienced a brief resurgence during the 1950s, after Indonesia became independent, he spent the last years of his life as an English teacher.
+Although he experienced a brief resurgence during the 1950s after Indonesia became independent, he spent the last years of his life as an English teacher.